jaidTw/ctf-writeups/seccon-2018/spins.md

   Section header string table index: 8
 ```

-It outputs its architecture is [Moxie](http://moxielogic.org/blog/).
+It outputs the architecture is [Moxie](http://moxielogic.org/blog/).

 I've tried `qemu-system-moxie` to run this file, but it hangs after started.
 Then I compiled `binutils` for target `moxie-unknown-elf`.